SennaSemakula/GolangDocs/src/goroutines/channels.md

 - Channels by default are pointers
 - A channel can only support one data type.
 Not other types can be allowed in that channel
 - You can create a channel with: ```make(chan <type>)```
-- Sends and receives are blocked until sender and receiver are ready **channel operations are blocked by nature. when data is written to a channel, goroutine is blocked until another goroutine reads from that channel**
+- Sends and receives are blocked until sender and receiver are ready.
+When data is available in the channel it does not block.
+Only blocks when nothing is in the channel
+**channel operations are blocked by nature. when data is written to a channel, goroutine is blocked until another goroutine reads from that channel**

 Sending data through Channels